talmosko/thoughts/new-short-demo.md

 > Using the `setAllCompleted` We can set them all as completed or uncompleted

 [ Scroll to set completed ]
-> We can tick individual items using the `setCompleted` method
+> We can tick individual items using the `setCompleted` function

 ---

-> And we can delete items using the `deleteTask` method
+> And we can delete items using the `deleteTask`  function

 ---
 > Let's turn this app into a `full-stack` app.